AUProbGeo/segymat/docs/source/segymat-functions.rst

       To force the use of SEG Y revision 0 and data sampling format IEEE :
       WriteSegyStructure('datacube.segy',SegyHeader,SegyTraceHeaders,Data,'revision',1,'dsf',5);

-      See the dokumentation for for proper values of 'dsf'
+      See the documentation for proper values of 'dsf'